dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Cardinality

-Cardinality refers to the numerical relationship between entities in a data model, specifying how many instances of one entity relate to instances of another entity.
-In business analysis, understanding cardinality is crucial when modeling database relationships, such as one-to-one, one-to-many, or many-to-many, during the Requirements Analysis and Design Definition phase.
+Cardinality refers to the ==numerical relationship between entities in a data model==, specifying how many instances of one entity relate to instances of another entity.
+In business analysis, understanding cardinality is crucial when modeling database relationships, such as ==one-to-one, one-to-many, or many-to-many==, during the Requirements Analysis and Design Definition phase.

 ### Cause and Effect Diagram

-A Cause and Effect Diagram, also known as a Fishbone Diagram or Ishikawa Diagram, is a graphical tool used to identify and organize possible causes for a specific problem or effect.
+A Cause and Effect Diagram, ==also known as a Fishbone Diagram or Ishikawa Diagram==, is a graphical tool used to identify and organize possible causes for a specific problem or effect.
 It is commonly used in root cause analysis to categorize contributing factors, making it easier to identify areas for improvement.
 This tool is especially useful during the Requirements Analysis and Design Definition phase.

 ### Change Agent